developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to control a *Remote Scanner* that isconnected to a Zebra Android device.

-- If the value ***Apply Configuration Package(RS6000 only)*** is chosen, then a configuration file will be used to apply new configuration to a *Remote Scanner*.
+- If the value ***Apply Configuration Package(RS6000 only)*** is chosen, then a configuration file is used to apply new configuration to a *Remote Scanner*.
 The additional Managed Configuration **Remote Scanner Management - Action Config Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be configured.
 The additional Managed Configuration **Remote Scanner Management - Action Config File** MUST also be specified to provide the path and file name of the configuration file to be applied.

-- If the value ***Update Scanner Firmware*** is chosen, then a firmware file will be used to update the firmware of a *Remote Scanner*.
+- If the value ***Update Scanner Firmware*** is chosen, then a firmware file is used to update the firmware of a *Remote Scanner*.
 The additional Managed Configuration **Remote Scanner Management - Action Update Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be updated.
 The additional Managed Configuration **Remote Scanner Management - Action Update File** MUST also be specified to provide the path and file name of the firmware file to be applied.

-- If the value ***Reset Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* will be reset, allowing errors to be cleared and proper operation of a*Remote Scanner* to be restored.
+- If the value ***Reset Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* is reset, allowing errors to be cleared and proper operation of a*Remote Scanner* to be restored.
 The additional Managed Configuration **Remote Scanner Management - Action Reset Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be reset.

-- If the value ***Page Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* will be paged, allowing a misplaced *Remote Scanner* to be more easily located.
+- If the value ***Page Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* is paged, allowing a misplaced *Remote Scanner* to be more easily located.
 The additional Managed Configuration **Remote Scanner Management - Action Page Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be paged.

-- If the value ***Disconnect Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* will be disconnected, terminating the connection between the Zebra Android device and the *Remote Scanner* and preventing its subsequent use.
+- If the value ***Disconnect Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* is disconnected, terminating the connection between the Zebra Android device and the *Remote Scanner* and preventing its subsequent use.
 The additional Managed Configuration **Remote Scanner Management - Action Disconnect Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be disconnected.

-- If the value ***Unpair Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* will be unpaired, terminating the pairing between the Zebra Android device and the *Remote Scanner* and preventing its reconnedtion without first repairing.
+- If the value ***Unpair Scanner(RS6000 only)*** is chosen, then a *Remote Scanner* is unpaired, terminating the pairing between the Zebra Android device and the *Remote Scanner* and preventing its reconnedtion without first repairing.
 The additional Managed Configuration **Remote Scanner Management - Action Unpair Serial Number** MUST be specified to provide the *Serial Number* that identifies the *Remote Scanner* to be unpaired.

 ### Remote Scanner Management - Action Config Serial Number